stefanwalther/sense-media-box/README.md

 # Media Box for Qlik Sense
 Include web pages, videos, images and much more into your Qlik Sense app.

-# Note, work is not finished yet ... stay tuned ...

----
----

 ## Purpose and Description

 The idea of this solution is to bundle the usage of several media-types into one Visualization Extension to be used within Qlik Sense.